Coordinated Action on Viral Hepatitis Basic and Translational Research (CA42)

 AC 42 Annual Meeting 2025 – Réseau National Hépatites

-The coordinated action 42 “Hepatitis viruses” is pleased to organize the annual meeting of the Réseau National Hépatites virales on March 11 and 12, 2025 at the International Conference Center (CIS) of the Institut Pasteur in Paris.
+The coordinated action 42 “Hepatitis viruses” organized the annual meeting of the Réseau National Hépatites virales on March 11 and 12, 2025 at the Institut Pasteur in Paris.

 29 November 2024